dark0wizard/Create-phone-numbers-for-tests/README.md

 1. If there is only X in the number, then there are 10 possible options (from 0 to 9)
 2. If XX => 100 possible options (from 00 to 99)
 3. And so on

+P.S.
+It does not matter where the X's are located, whether they will be consecutive or separate in the number you specify